 Pipelines include stages.
 Each stage contains one or more actions that must complete before the next stage begins.
 A stage results in success or failure.
 If a stage fails, the pipeline stops at that stage and remains stopped until either a new version of an artifact appears in the source location, or a user takes action to rerun the most recent artifact through the pipeline.
 You can call GetPipelineState, which displays the status of a pipeline, including the status of stages in the pipeline, or GetPipeline, which returns the entire structure of the pipeline, including the stages of that pipeline.
 For more information about the structure of stages and actions, see AWS CodePipeline Pipeline Structure Reference.

 Pipeline stages include actions that are categorized into categories such as source or build actions performed in a stage of a pipeline.
 For example, you can use a source action to import artifacts into a pipeline from a source such as Amazon S3.
 Like stages, you do not work with actions directly in most cases, but you do define and interact with actions when working with pipeline operations such as CreatePipeline and GetPipelineState.
 Valid action categories are:

 Pipelines also include transitions, which allow the transition of artifacts from one stage to the next in a pipeline after the actions in one stage complete.

 DisableStageTransition, which prevents artifacts from transitioning to the next stage in a pipeline.

 EnableStageTransition, which enables transition of artifacts between stages in a pipeline.

 Using the API to integrate with AWS CodePipeline

 For third-party integrators or developers who want to create their own integrations with AWS CodePipeline, the expected sequence varies from the standard API user.
-In order to integrate with AWS CodePipeline, developers will need to work with the following items:
+To integrate with AWS CodePipeline, developers need to work with the following items:

 Jobs, which are instances of an action.
 For example, a job for a source action might import a revision of an artifact from a source.